Sugarbeet Yields That Beet Your Expectations

 03

-The root starts to swell and store more nutrients.
+The root enlarges and starts accumulating sucrose.
 This is the key root development stage, so fertilizers may be needed depending on your crop’s health and soil condition.

 Common threats and diseases: Root rot, fungal diseases, nematodes, bacterial infections; excessive moisture can exacerbate these issues.